 There are two main types of SBLCs—those that are financial-based and those that are performance-based:

 - Financial: An exporter sells goods to a foreign buyer, who promises to pay within 60 days.
 If the payment never arrives, the exporter can collect payment from the foreign buyer’s bank per the terms of the SBLC.
 Before issuing the letter, the bank typically evaluates the buyer’s credit and determines that the business will repay the bank.
 For customers whose credit is in question, banks may require collateral or funds on deposit for approval.

+- Performance: A contractor agrees to complete a construction project within a certain timeframe.
 When the deadline arrives, the project is not complete.
-With a standby letter of credit in place, the contractor’s customer can demand payment from the contractor’s bank.
-That payment might work as a penalty to encourage on-time completion, funding to bring in another contractor to take over mid-project, or compensation for the headaches of dealing with problems.
+With an SBLC in place, the contractor’s customer can demand payment from the contractor’s bank.
+That payment functions as a penalty to encourage on-time completion, funding to bring in another contractor to take over mid-project, or compensation for the headaches of dealing with problems.